Skip to Main Content

 Keep in mind that weather patterns vary.
 Rainy days don’t necessarily mean gloomy days.

-For example, in the city of Hilo on the eastern shore of Hawaii’s Big Island, it rains about three out of every four days.
+For example, in the city of Hilo on the eastern shore of Hawaii’s Big Island, it rains about three out of every four days, making it one of the rainiest cities in the world.
 The regular rainstorms contribute to the island’s lush beauty, picturesque rainbows, and dramatic waterfalls.

 On the other hand, Alaska is home to many of the wettest cities, but in these cases, the weather events aren’t tropical rainstorms but snow squalls.
-Similarly, the Lake Effect in upstate New York brings moisture down from the Great Lakes, and many of these cities also see a large number of days with precipitation.
+When it comes to the continental U.S., the Midwest and Pacific Northwest lead the way.

 The data below from NOAA shows the average number of days per year where each city had at least 0.01 inch of precipitation, including rain and snow.